 On 9 November 1911, Annie returned to America, arriving in Boston onboard the SS Franconia on her way to rejoin her husband Albert at Reservoir Ave, Saylesville RI.

 That, at least, is what she told

 the purser who compiled the passenger manifest.
-But things were not quite what

-spent the years to March 1919 living with another man.
-That man was a certain
+There is good evidence that she spent the years to March 1918 living with another man, a certain Mr George Parr.

 George Henry Parr was born

 in April 1870 in Rhode Island.
 Like his father Enoch he was a shoemaker.

 But by 1900 he had become a fireman in a woolen mill, living in

 He was living with Nancy Rowley, whom he married in 1896.